TIDE-ITRH/scoringrules/README.md

 <!-- badges: end -->

-This is the GitHub repo for the translational paper ‘’Evaluating Probabilistic Forecasts for Maritime Engineering Operations’’ submitted to *Data-centric Engineering*.
+This is the GitHub repository for the translational paper ‘’Evaluating Probabilistic Forecasts for Maritime Engineering Operations’’ submitted to *Data-centric Engineering*.
 The main purpose of the paper is to make existing statistical methodology available to an engineering audience with the hope that it may be more widely adopted.
-The methodology is then supported by a case study of forecasting surface winds at a location in Australia’s North–West Shelf.
-This repository is broken into two sections: the first, and main section, shows code and methods for calculating three chosen scoring rules given a probabilistic forecast;
-the second section documents the code for the case study in the paper.
+The methodology is then supported by a case study of forecasting surface winds at a location in Australia’s North–West Shelf (NWS).
+This repository is broken into two sections: the first, and main section, shows code and methods for calculating three chosen scoring rules given a probabilistic forecast; the second section documents the code for the case study in the paper.
 Some data is provided alongside.
 Note, we heavily use [tidyverse](https://www.tidyverse.org) packages and syntax; in particular, [pipes](https://style.tidyverse.org/pipes.html).